Skip to main content

 Why marketing analyst resumes get filtered

 Marketing analytics has the widest tool surface of any analytics specialty.
-A senior marketing analyst might use GA4 + a CDP (Segment, mParticle) + a BI tool (Looker, Tableau) + an experimentation platform (Optimizely, VWO) + a paid-media platform (Google Ads, Meta) + an attribution tool (proprietary MTA, or Triple Whammy, Northbeam, Rockerbox).
+A senior marketing analyst might use GA4 + a CDP (Segment, mParticle) + a BI tool (Looker, Tableau) + an experimentation platform (Optimizely, VWO) + paid-media platforms (Google Ads, Meta) + an attribution tool (proprietary MTA, or Northbeam, Rockerbox).
 Each job posting lists a different subset.

 The result: your resume might list five of the seven tools the role wants.
 ATS scores you on the missing two and filters you out.
 Meanwhile someone with a weaker portfolio but a perfectly keyword-matched resume gets the callback.